 What you can do

-When you make the appointment, ask if there's anything you need to do in advance, such as restrict your diet.
+When you make the appointment, ask whether you need to do anything before you arrive.
+For example, should you stop taking any medications in case you need a biopsy.
 Make a list of:

-- Your symptoms, including any that seem unrelated to your breast changes, and when they began
+- Your symptoms, including even those that don't seem to be related to your breast changes.
+Note when they began.

-- Key personal information, including your and your family's medical history and whether there's a history of breast cancer in your family
+- Key personal information, including your medical history and whether you have a history of breast cancer in your family.

-For a fibroadenoma, basic questions to ask your doctor include:
+For a fibroadenoma, ask basic questions such as: